fastify/fastify/docs/Guides/Migration-Guide-V5.md

 ### Streamlined access to route definition

-All deprecated properties relating to accessing the route definition have been removed It can now be accessed via `request.routeOptions`.
+All deprecated properties relating to accessing the route definition have been removed and are now accessed via `request.routeOptions`.

 | Code | Description | How to solve | Discussion |
 | ---- | ----------- | ------------ | ---------- |